We are happy to announce that Deco Art has put Texture Medium

 4. For best adhesion and durability it is

-best to let the texture paste dry 24 hours before painting.
+best to let the texture medium dry 24 hours before painting.
 Once

 dry you can proceed to applying paint.
 A small amount of